 In Matthew Chapter 13, Jesus spoke about the Parable of the Sower whereby we see that it is only the seeds that fall on the fertile soil that grow to produce a large, healthy crop.
 We believe it is our role, in collaboration with parents, to help 'prepare the fertile soil' in the hearts minds of our students so that the seeds that God has implanted will flourish and grow.

-The results of the 2017 Year 12 students are consistent with our 2017 NAPLAN results at Years 3, 5, 7 and 9 for Numeracy and Literacy which saw our Emmaus students perform 8% above State averages.
-This represents an average advancement of 15 months ahead compared to their same age average State counterparts.
+The results of our 2018 Year 12 students are consistent with our NAPLAN results at Years 3, 5, 7 and 9 for Numeracy and Literacy which saw our Emmaus students perform 8.5% above state averages.
+This represents an average advancement of 16 months ahead compared to their same age average state counterparts.

 We give glory to God for the continued success of our students.